awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-creating-email.md

 1. \(Optional\) Under **Plain text version**, enter the content that you want to display in the body of messages that use the template and are sent to recipients whose email applications don't display HTML content\.

 1. \(Optional\) If you added personalized content to the template by using message variables, specify a default value for each variable\.
 If you do this, Amazon Pinpoint replaces the variable with the value that you specify, if a corresponding value doesn't exist for a recipient\.
+Although this step is optional, we recommend that you do this for each variable in the template\.

    To specify default values for variables, expand the **Default personalization values** section\.
 Then enter the default value that you want to use for each variable\.
 If you don't specify a default value and a value doesn't exist for a recipient, Amazon Pinpoint omits all text for the variable when it sends a message to that recipient\.

 1. When you finish entering content and settings for the template, choose **Create**\.

 If you want to test the template before you use it in an email message that you send to users, you can [send a test message](messages-email.md) that uses the template\.
+If you do this, ensure that you first complete step 9 to specify default values for all the variables in the template\.
+Otherwise, the message might not be sent or it might not render correctly\.